ayasns/Smart-PPPwn/README.md

 > Kernel-level exploit for PlayStation 4 via PPPoE, adapted for Dolphin emulator environments

 ## 🌟 Overview
-PPPwn-Dolphini is a powerful adaptation of the PPPwn exploit designed specifically for use with the Dolphin emulator.
+PPPwn-Dolphini is a powerful adaptation of the PPPwn exploit designed specifically for use with the Windows / Linux.
 This implementation allows security researchers to safely analyze and test PlayStation 4 kernel vulnerabilities in an emulated environment.

 ```mermaid
 pie